edgedb/edgedb/docs/stdlib/abstract.rst

 ====================

 Like abstract types, you may also specify :ref:`ranges <ref_std_range>`.
-These scalar types are distinguished by the following:
+These types are distinguished by the following:

 .. eql:type:: std::anypoint